Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 # Ports

 ### 2048
 Instructions: 2048 files are already included and ready to go.
-Just start 2048 from Ports in the the emulationstation menu.
+Just start 2048 from Ports in the emulationstation menu.

+### AM2R (RK2020, RGB10 and OGAs only.
+RG351V, use Anberports by krishenriksen(kreal))
+Instructions: AM2R files are already included and ready to go.
+Just start AM2R from Ports in the emulationstation menu.

 ### Cannonball (OutRun)
 Instructions: Add the OutRun Revision B ROMs into /roms/ports/cannonball folder then start Cannonball from Ports in the emulationstation menu.
 For exact naming of roms, view this [link](https://github.com/djyt/cannonball/blob/master/roms/roms.txt)